Omen (music producer)

+Sidney Brown (August 21, 1976 – September 2025), known professionally as Omen, was an American record producer from Harlem, New York.
+Renowned for his versatile production style, he worked across hip hop, R&B, and soul, contributing to the sound of some of the most prominent artists of his era.

-Sidney Brown (born August 21, 1976), better known as Omen is an American record producer from Harlem.
-He has produced for artists such as Drake, Beyoncé, Action Bronson, Lil Wayne, Ludacris, Fabolous, Vado, Memphis Bleek, Redman, Keith Murray, Immortal Technique, and Amil.
+Omen collaborated with a wide range of performers, producing music for Drake, Beyoncé, Usher, Action Bronson, Lil Wayne, Ludacris, Fabolous, Vado, Memphis Bleek, Redman, Keith Murray, Immortal Technique, and Amil among others.
+His work was recognized for blending sharp lyrical backdrops with rich instrumentation, making him a respected figure both in mainstream music and in underground circles.

+Beyond his production credits, Omen was admired for his ability to nurture creativity in the artists he worked with, often serving as a bridge between commercial accessibility and authentic artistry.
+His influence extended throughout the music industry, and his contributions left an enduring impact on hip hop and contemporary music.

 Early life and career

+Brown was born on August 21, 1976, in Harlem, New York City.

 Omen's production was featured on early Roc-A-Fella releases by Memphis Bleek and Amil.
 Omen produced "Everybody" from Memphis Bleek's debut album Coming of Age and "No 1 Can Compare" from Amil's debut album All Money Is Legal.

-Further placements include "Change You or Change Me" and "Why Wouldn't I" from Fabolous's Street Dreams, "Taste This" from Mýa's Moodring, and "Swagga Back" from Keith Murray's Def Jam debut He's Keith Murray.
+Further placements included "Change You or Change Me" and "Why Wouldn't I" from Fabolous's Street Dreams, "Taste This" from Mýa's Moodring, and "Swagga Back" from Keith Murray's Def Jam debut He's Keith Murray.

 Omen also provided the entire score for the Roc-A-Fella/Universal Pictures release Paper Soldiers in 2002.